matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Storage Transfer Service**

-- Copies objects for you, so you don't need to set up a machine to do it.
+- Do copies objects for you, so you don't need to set up a machine to do it.
 - Destination is always GCS bucket.
 - Source can be S3, HTTP/HTTPS endpoint or another GCS bucket.
 - One-time or scheduled recurring transfers.